My name is Millie, and this is my story of life with NF2.

 I taught myself to lip read quite well over that period, but my Auslan is still a work in progress.
 They ended up turning my ABI on earlier than expected with the help of Dr Brew and her team at the Sydney Cochlear Implant Centre; that helped me a lot.

-My hearing has come back significantly since starting back on Avastin in March this year.
+My hearing has come back significantly since starting back on Avastin in March 2021.

-I have tried not to let this crazy NF2 journey stop me from doing the things I love and dream about; from playing sport, going to the gym or studying for my dream career as a Vet Nurse.
+I have tried not to let this crazy NF2 journey stop me from doing the things I love and dream about; from playing sport, going to the gym, or earning my own money.

 I am a quiet but determined person and I like to think I have met every challenge that has so far been thrown at me, I cannot say it has been easy but I’m luckier than some and I try to look ahead to the future with hope that one day someone out there will find a cure for NF2.

 I want to help bring NF out of the shadows because it effects people in so many ways and changes their way of living.
 People should not be treated differently because of NF as it is worldwide.